 Inform users and get consent

-If you get the list of user accounts by calling either
+You can get the list of user accounts by calling either

-clearly disclose that fact to users.
+you must clearly disclose that fact to users.
 For apps published on Google Play,

 policies protecting user data require that you do the following: